sleepyjaree/cdp/source/COMP170/2020Spring/week7.rst

 Review of Week 7: Midterm wrap-up
 =================================

+All Java files in this section are `available on Github <https://github.com/lgreco/cdp/tree/master/source/COMP170/codeExamples/midterm-sp2020/src>`_.

 We wraped-up week 7 with the midterm exam for the course.
 In this review we focus on the third question of the test that asked for completing a Class given some specifications.
 The following code shows a simple and adequate solution to the first part of the third question, highlighting the code that we had to complete.

 .. literalinclude:: ../codeExamples/midterm-sp2020/src/SimpleMidterm.java